adaozer/chatApp/README.txt

 To unicast a message to a specific user, simply put "/msg [username] [message]" in the cmd window where [username] is the username of the client you want to unicast to, and [message] is the message you want to send.

+To view the files in the downloads folder, type "/files".
+Then, if you would like to download a file, simply input "/download [filename]" where [filename] is the name of the file you want to download.

 To leave the server, clients can either input "/leave" in the cmd window or simply run keyboard interrupt ctrl+c.
 To close the server, simply run keyboard interrupt ctrl+c.
 When another client tries to join the server,